lancemonotone/acf-image-grid/ACF_Block_Plugin_Developer_Guide.md

 ## Optional Files Not Present

-These are supported by the scaffold but not included in this block:
+Supported by the scaffold but not included in this example block:

 - `template-editor.php` (set `acf.useEditorTemplate` to `true` in `block.json` if you add it)
 - `assets/js/editor.js` (editor‑only behavior)